shopware/docs/guides/plugins/apps/hosting-guide/platform-sh-deployment.md

     * [services.yaml](https://docs.platform.sh/configuration/services.html)
     * [.platform.app.yaml](https://docs.platform.sh/configuration/app.html)
 5. Push your changes to your Git Repo
-6. After it's deployed, migrate the database by connecting via [SSH to your project](#ssh-into-your-project) and running the command `vendor/bin/doctrine-migrations migrations:migrate`
+6. After it's been deployed, migrate the database by connecting via [SSH to your project](#ssh-into-your-project) and running the command `vendor/bin/doctrine-migrations migrations:migrate`
 7. That's it!

 Your project should now be running at [https://console.platform.sh](https://console.platform.sh), and you can start developing your own app!